 She-Hulk: The people on the other side of the fourth wall.

 - Played straight in Grant Morrison's run on Animal Man.
-His arc featured the main character gradually becoming aware that he is a comic character.
+Their arc featured the main character gradually becoming aware that he is a comic character.

-- While Brazilian comic Monica's Gang has No Fourth Wall to the point of Post Modernism, their parody of Avatar had this exchange:
+- This Brazilian comic has No Fourth Wall to the point of Postmodernism, their parody of Avatar had this exchange:

 - Also, when robots went back in time to kill Monica, Smudge and Jimmy so their descendants won't exist to revolt against robotkind, one of the robots theorized the one that came up with the idea plagiarized it from some movie.